-Technical Committee (TC) Reconfigurable Radio Systems (RRS) Activity Report 2020
+Technical Committee (TC) Reconfigurable Radio Systems (RRS) Activity Report 2021

-Acting Chairs: Markus Mueck, Intel Deutschland GmbH - Paul Bender, BNetzA - Michael Gundlach, Nokia
+Acting Chairs: Markus Mueck, Intel Deutschland GmbH - Paul Bender, BNetzA

-The telecommunications industry faces a major challenge – a lack of spectrum to meet growing demand, particularly from the Internet and mobile communications.
+The telecommunications industry faces a major challenge – a lack of spectrum to meet growing demand, particularly for Internet and mobile communications.
 However, a significant amount of spectrum is allocated exclusively to organizations that do not take full advantage of it.
 For example, much is used only across certain areas or at specific times.

 Reconfigurable Radio Systems (RRS) are smart radio entities or functions that can react to their environment and/or have their radio parameters updated via software.
 This offers an opportunity to support the needs of our connected world – including the Internet of Things (IoT) – by sharing spectrum among multiple services and radio networks.
-Sharing will also play a key role in the further development of 5G, and subsequently 6G.
+Spectrum sharing will also play a key role in the further development of 5G, and subsequently 6G.

 In ETSI our Technical Committee on RRS is responsible for the standardization of these systems, including reconfigurable equipment architecture and cognitive radio.
 The scope of the committee’s work encompasses Software Defined Radio (SDR) and Cognitive Radio (CR).
 TC RRS continuously develops technical standards to meet stakeholders’ needs, such as evolved Licenced Shared Access (eLSA), to enable technical interoperability as well as regulatory compliance in this scope.

 2021 saw the creation of a new RRS Working Group 1, representing the merger of the previous WG1 (system aspects and cognitive functionalities) and RRS WG2 (reconfigurable radio equipment architecture) groups.